UnitTestBot/UTBotJava/utbot-go/docs/DEVELOPER_GUIDE.md

 A user manually selects the target source file and functions to generate the tests for.
 Test generation settings are also configured manually.

+### Code instrumentation

+UnitTestBot Go adds logging about the passage of a given line during the execution after each line in functions.

 ### Go source code analysis

-UnitTestBot Go collects information about the target functions:
+UnitTestBot Go collects the size in bits of an int or uint value and information about the target functions:
-* signatures and type information (in the basic version);
+* signatures and type information;
-* constants in the function bodies (to be implemented).
+* constants in the function bodies.

 As a result, UnitTestBot Go gets an internal representation of the target functions.

-### Fuzzing
+### Generation of arguments

-During the fuzzing stage, UnitTestBot Go generates the input values for the source code.
+At this stage, UnitTestBot Go generates the input values for the target functions.

 ### Executing target functions

-UnitTestBot Go executes the target functions with the generated values as arguments and analyses the result to continue or stop the generation process.
+UnitTestBot Go executes the target functions with the generated values as arguments.

 ### Getting results

 The result of target function execution is sent to the fuzzer for analysis: coverage rate information guides the following value generation process.
-Based on this feedback,
+Based on remaining time,
 the fuzzer decides whether it should continue or stop generating input values.

 ### Test code generation